knaaga/AB-Testing/README.md

 <img src="https://github.com/knaaga/AB-Testing/blob/main/assets/conversion_funnel.JPG" width="586.875" height="375" />

-The practical signficance boundary (d_min) for each metric is defined as the difference that would have to be observed before it is considered to be a meaningful change for the business is shown below
+The practical signficance boundary (d_min) for each metric is defined as the difference in performance that would have to be observed before it is considered to be a meaningful change for the business is shown below

 | Metric | d_min |
 |:-------------------:|:--------------------:|